syne-tune/syne-tune/docs/source/faq.rst

    pip install tensorboardX

-This will log all metrics that are reported in your training script via the ``report(...)`` function.
+The callback will log all metrics that are reported in your training script via the ``report(...)`` function.
 Now, to open Tensorboard, run:

 .. code:: bash